-The Division Level Survey is administered every third year, or as needed, to capture information from the division level on policy changes and division level practices.
+The Division Level Survey is administered every third year to capture information from the division level on policy changes and division level practices.
 The Division Level Survey will be administered in 2016.

 3) Virginia Crisis Management Plan Review and Certification

 Amended Virginia Code § 22.1-279.8 requires Virginia’s public school boards to annually review the written school crisis, emergency management, and medical emergency response plans of each school it supervises.
 Superintendents shall certify this review no later than August 31 of each year.

 The 2013 General Assembly passed legislation requiring schools to provide copies of such plans to the chief law-enforcement officer, the fire chief, the chief emergency medical services official, and the emergency management official of the locality.
 View the Crisis Management Plan and Certification page for more information.

 The Virginia Secondary School Climate Survey School Safety Study will provide schools with information on school climate and safety conditions in order to maintain a safe and orderly school environment conducive to learning.
 This survey of students and teachers will be administered in alternating years in grades 7 and 8 one year and then grades 9 , 10, 11, and 12 the next year.
 The survey in grades 7 and 8 begins in the spring of 2013.
 The survey of grades 9, 10, and 11 will occur in Spring 2014.
 Climate reports on the 2012-2013 school year will be available to schools in July 2013.
 View the Virginia Secondary School Climate Survey page for more information.

 Changes to the Code of Virginia from the 2013 General Assembly added a requirement for schools to conduct a school inspection walkthrough using a checklist provided by the Virginia Center for School and Campus Safety.

 - Download a fillable checklist